-- The University of Auckland is ranked 17th in the world, and 1st in New Zealand for the subject of Education.1
+- The University of Auckland is ranked first in New Zealand for the subject of Education and is the only New Zealand university to feature in the world's top 50 universities for Education.1

 - We are the top university in New Zealand for graduate employability, which means we are the leading provider of employable, high-quality graduates in New Zealand.2

 - The majority of our research is undertaken in partnership with practice communities.

 - Doctoral candidates receive annual Postgraduate Research Student Support (PReSS) funding for research expenses.

 When you join us for your doctoral study in Education, you will be able to help improve the educational and social wellbeing of communities.
 Our research harnesses the vast potential that diversity brings to address education and social justice issues – nationally, regionally and globally.

 Faculty researchers explore educational and social science research from a wide range of perspectives, many of which are aligned to the central theme of superdiversity and the following key sub-themes: